COP27 Latest: Kerry Brushes Off Talk of a Thaw in US China Ties

 While Africa is responsible for about 4% of planet-warming emissions, it’s already being hit hard by a changing climate.
 Devastating cyclones and floods have battered southeast and West Africa this year while the Horn of Africa is in the midst of its worst drought in four decades.

---With assistance from Akshat Rathi, Nicholas Comfort, Antony Sguazzin, Paul Wallace, Frances Schwartzkopff, Salma El Wardany, John Ainger, Alfred Cang, Yousef Gamal El-Din and Paul Richardson.
+--With assistance from Salma El Wardany, John Ainger, Alfred Cang, Yousef Gamal El-Din, Paul Richardson, Akshat Rathi, Nicholas Comfort, Antony Sguazzin, Paul Wallace and Frances Schwartzkopff.

 Most Read from Bloomberg Businessweek